Architecture of Individuation (AOI)

 Available at: https://returntoconsciousness.org/

-Consciousness Structure (cst) — The two-axis model this essay derives from first principles
+Consciousness Structure (cst) — The two-axis model this essay connects to the structure of dissociation

-Suffering and Consciousness (sac) — The vulnerability thesis this essay grounds in the generativity constraint
+Suffering and Consciousness (sac) — The vulnerability thesis this essay situates within the generativity constraint

 What Physics Actually Closes (wpc) — The outcome-level openness this essay connects to the description gap